This is Cancun Beaches’ Most Threatening Hazard You Should Be Aware Of

 Cancun is the jewel of the Mexican Caribbean, attracting millions with its turquoise waters, powdery white sands, and vibrant nightlife.
 However, amidst the paradise lies a hazard often underestimated by many visitors: strong undercurrents.

-I have lived in Cancun since 2010 and I have seen and read about a lot of sad news of people drowning because of carelessness or for underestimating the natural danger.
+I have lived in Cancun for 15 years, and I have seen and read about a lot of sad news of people drowning because of carelessness or for underestimating the natural danger.

 In this article, I will share some important safety tips about the dangers that can lie behind the spectacular Cancun Beaches and what are the most swimmable, danger-free ones.